-Winter solstice!
-First day of winter in the United States.
+First day of winter in the United States!
 The sun's arc is at its fartherest point south, overhead at the Tropic of Capricorn, which runs through Australia.

 The sun's arc never gets overhead in the U.S. because we are too far north.
 It is overhead twice a year at the equator.

-Earth orbits the sun 67,000 mile per hour, and its orbit is 585 million miles long.
-As Earth orbits the sun, its axis always points in the same direction.
+Earth orbits the sun 67,000 mile an hour, and its orbit is 585 million miles long.
+As Earth orbits the sun, its axis points in the same direction.

-The sun's arc does not drift north and south.
-Earth's tilt makes the sun appear to drift north and south during the course of a year.
-On one side of Earth's orbit, the Northern Hemisphere tilts away from the sun.
-On the other side, it tilts toward the sun.
+Earth's tilt makes the sun's arc appear to drift north and south during the course of a year.
+On one side of Earth's orbit, the Northern Hemisphere tilts toward the sun.
+On the other side, it tilts away from the sun.
 Midway between the extremes, the sun's rays hit Earth broadside, causing spring and fall.
-The earth's tilt makes the sun appear to move north and south.
 Everything on Earth comes from the sun.
-Earth itself formed from stuff left over when the sun formed.
+Earth formed from stuff left over when the sun formed.

-Autumn equinox!
-First day of fall in the United States.
-The sun is overhead at the equator in its apparent journey south.
+First day of fall in the United States!
+The sun's arc is overhead at the equator in its apparent journey south.
 Days and nights are equal, 12 hours of daylight and 12 hours of darkness everywhere on the globe.

-The sun's rays hit the earth broadside on the first day of fall and on the first day of spring.
+The sun's rays hit the earth broadside on the first day of fall.

 The sun is out to our side, not overhead.
 We can see this by lying on the ground with our heads pointing north.
 The earth spins, turns & rotates from west to east as the sun appears to cross our sky.
-The sky result from our atmosphere scattering the sun's rays.
+The sky is a result of our atmosphere scattering the sun's rays.

 The earth tilts as it travels.
-On the first day of fall, we are in that part of its orbit where days and nights are equal.
-3 more months, and we will be in that part of its orbit where the United States tilts away from the sun.
+On the first day of fall, we are in a part of the orbit where days and nights are equal.
+3 more months, and we will be in a part where the U.S. tilts away from the sun.

 Earth's tilt causes the seasons.
-That we are closest to the sun in January and fartherest from the sun in July helps to moderate the seasons.
+That we are close to the sun in January and far from the sun in July helps to moderate our seasons.

-Time - The earth rotates from west to east, which means the sun is high in Louisville and Nashville before it is high in Las Vegas.
-Time is adjusted so that when it is 12 noon in Nashville, it is 10am in Vegas.
+Time - The earth rotates from west to east, meaning the sun is high in Louisville and Nashville before it is high in Las Vegas.
+Time is adjusted so that when it is 12 noon in Louisville, it is 9am in Vegas.
 There are 3 hours difference in our time zones: Eastern, Central, Mountain & Pacific.

-Summer Solstice!
-First day of summer in the United States.
-The sun's arc is at its farthest point north, overhead at the Tropic of Cancer, which runs off the tip of Florida.
+First day of summer in the United States!
+The sun's arc is at its furthest point north, overhead at the Tropic of Cancer, which runs off the tip of Florida.

 Seasons change because Earth's axis tilts 23 1/2 degrees to the plane of its orbit.
-As Earth orbits the sun, its axis points in the same direction.
+As the earth orbits the sun, its axis points in the same direction.
 Earth is closest to the sun in early January and fartherest from the sun in early July.
-The difference is about 3 million miles.
+The difference is 3 million miles.

 It is hotter in July and August than on the first day of summer because it takes time for the Northern Hemisphere to heat up.
 Conversely, it is colder after the first day of winter because it takes time for the Northern Hemisphere to cool off.